ioptime-official/ai-id-scanner/README.md

 ## Scope
-This repository includes files and instructions on how to use PaddleOCR to extract text from images of South African,Zimbabwe, Kenyan IDs passports and Driving Lisences.
+This repository includes files and instructions on how to use PaddleOCR to extract text from images of South African, Zimbabwe, Kenyan IDs passports and Driving Lisences.

 ## ID Card Analysis